Web Design

 Battery – Removable 18650

-Alright, ultra portable AND a removable 18650.
+Alright, ultra-portable AND a removable 18650.
 The included battery powers me through 5 or 6 ten-minute sessions.
-Totally respectable.
+Respectable.
 I’ve used several other batteries, including the Samsung 25r and LG HG2.
 They’ve all worked fine with no hums, whistles, clicks, or strange behavior.
 I haven’t noticed any extreme performance differences compared to the OEM battery.

 Portability